-And to cut to the chase, experienced Note investors are looking for:
+And to cut to the chase, experienced Note buyers are looking for:

 1. Property value, or what some refer to as the value band, which represents the range of property values a buyer is comfortable with when buying a note.
 For many investors, the minimum property value they’ll typically get comfortable with is $50,000-$80,000.

 2. Loan to value (LTV), indicating whether or not the property has equity or is underwater.
 Some buyers are okay with borrowers being underwater and even prefer it because a higher LTV for a performing loan can sometimes translate into a higher yield.

 3. Minimum return requirement or investment yield.
 Simply: the income returned on investment.
 Sometimes this is referred to as the “hurdle,” which is fitting.
 A buyer’s cost of capital often determines the minimum acceptable return.
 6-14% is currently the range in which most performing loans are trading in the secondary market.
 The lower end of that range, which represents more aggressive pricing, would typically be for very clean loans.
 The buyer at 6-8% yield would usually be a bank or a fund with a meager cost of capital.
 They could also be an individual investor, perhaps buying a loan for their self directed IRA.
 Quite often, you’ll see performing and reperforming loans sold between 9-12% yield.

 4. Payment history.
 An experienced Note buyer will be very specific, indicating whether or not it’s okay for the borrower to have ever been late.
 Most often, buyers like to see 12 straight months of on-time payments.
 The industry jargon for this is you might hear a clean 12×12 or 0 times 30 the past 12.
 Or it could be called a perfect pay or no later.